andrejcode/music-player/README.md

 # Music Player

 A simple music player created with React and Typescript.
+User can use left and right arrows to change songs and up and down arrows to adjust the volume.
+Spacebar can be used to play/pause the song.

 ## Getting Started